 Both the city and the DDA clearly see the site as a strategic piece of property that, if developed properly, could help invigorate this lagging part of downtown and help it attract more of the foot traffic and economic activity that is seen along State and Main.

-That was the intention of a proposed hotel and conference center that City Council considered for the site, but ultimately rejected last year.
+That was the intention of a proposed hotel and conference center that City Council considered for the site, but ultimately rejected in an 8-2 vote last year.

 Ann Arbor loves its parks, so we understand why there’d be support in the community for the Library Green concept.
 But no one would argue that the nearby Liberty Plaza has been any urban oasis.
 It’s a public space that’s lightly used and suffers with issues of vagrancy at times.
 To develop the space over the parking ramp as a public park and have it experience a similar fate would not benefit downtown.

 At some point in the future, if the city isn’t able to secure any viable development proposal of the Library Lot that includes a public-space component, then perhaps the idea of converting it to a park should be reconsidered.
 But committing the site to such use now would be premature.
 Let’s not lock ourselves into something that could preclude better options later on.